rancilio-pid/clevercoffee/README.md

  * Multiple designs for the display, possibility to integrate further designs easily (including vertical template)
  * **NEW** MQTT (IoT) support to manipulate all important parameters.
  * **NEW** Transition from steam mode to normal mode optimized.
- * Brew switch detection also supported using an optocoupler when using OnlyPID. [read more](https://rancilio-pid.github.io/ranciliopid-handbook/de/customization/brueherkennung.html#konfiguration-der-erkennung).
+ * Brew switch detection also supported using an optocoupler when using OnlyPID ([details](https://rancilio-pid.github.io/ranciliopid-handbook/de/customization/brueherkennung.html#konfiguration-der-erkennung)).
  * Shot timer adjustable to see the reference time.
  * Support for Siliva E machines: trigger with definable interval for a relay to bypass the Eco function
  * Extended data monitoring via Influxdb/Grafana.